roscoelai/dasr2020capstone/README.md

 ![](./imgs/ncases_2012_2020.png)

 ## Overview
-Dengue fever is a vector-borne infectious disease that are endemic in the tropical world.
+Dengue fever is a vector-borne infectious disease that is endemic in the tropical world.
 Singapore is one of several countries with high disease burden of dengue.
 In 2020, Singapore saw 1,158 dengue cases in a week of June - the highest number of weekly dengue cases ever recorded since 2014.
 Why is there a sudden spike in dengue cases this year?

 ### Questions
   - Does atmospheric variables influence the incidence of dengue cases?